tringi/win32-dpi/README.md

    * recreate fonts on DPI change, remember height, rescale accordingly
 * Window and Taskbar icons sizes change too
    * the OS may ask for different DPI icon (e.g. for Taskbar on monitor with different DPI)
+* Since Windows 10 there is mismatch between reality and documented Taskbar icon size
+   * Taskbar used to use [ICON_BIG](https://learn.microsoft.com/en-us/windows/win32/winmsg/wm-geticon)/[SM_CXICON](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getsystemmetrics)-sized icon (32×32)
+     but starting with Windows 10, it's resized down to 24×24 (so called *Start* size on XP)
+   * there is no API to query, so testing OS version, and updating code as Microsoft makes changes, remains
+   * Alt+Tab in Windows 11 now does the same, takes *BIG* icon, and scales it down to size of a *SMALL* one (16×16)

 ## Additional